Multidimensional continued fractions and symbolic codings of toral translations: Mise en sc ene

-for some vector $\bu \in \RR_{\ge0}^d$, which is called the \emph{generalized right eigenvector} of~$\bsigma$ (or of $(M_n)_{n\in\NN}$) and can be seen as the generalization of the Perron--Frobenius eigenvector of a primitive matrix.
-Moreover, we wish to carry over the Pisot property of the substitutive case to this more general setting.
-This will be done by imposing the Pisot condition in Definition~\ref{d:Pisot} to the Lyapunov exponents of the cocycle $(D,\Sigma,Z,\nu)$ for a convenient invariant measure~$\nu$.
+for some vector $\bu \in \RR_+^d$, which is called a \emph{generalized right eigenvector} of~$\bsigma$ (or of $(M_{\sigma_n})_{n\in\NN}$) and can be seen as the generalization of the Perron--Frobenius eigenvector of a primitive matrix.
+Moreover, we wish to carry over the property of a substitution being Pisot in the substitutive case to this more general setting.
+This will be done by imposing the Pisot condition in Definition~\ref{d:Pisot} on the Lyapunov exponents of the cocycle $(D,\Sigma,Z,\nu)$ for a convenient $\Sigma$-invariant Borel measure~$\nu$.
 Thus we do not consider a single sequence~$\bsigma$ but the behavior of $\nu$-almost all sequences in~$D$.

+Finally, recall that in general a~\emph{shift} (or equivalently, a~\emph{symbolic dynamical system}) is a closed and shift-invariant set~$Y$ of sequences $\omega \in \cA^\NN$ over some alphabet~$\cA$.
+The \emph{language} $L$ of~$Y$ is the set of all factors of the sequences in~$Y$.
+The \emph{factor complexity} of $L$ (or of $Y$) is given by